Recognize words that rhyme with small (e.g., "Do ball and all rhyme?") and produce rhyme words (e.g., "Think of a word that rhymes with ball.").

 - Allow the children toss balls at the wall and have them identify if each ball is small or not small.

-- If in a place that has two walls fairly close together, try to bounce the ball from wall to wall (or just bounce a ball off of one wall).
+- If a space is available that has two walls fairly close together, let the children try to bounce the ball from wall to wall (or just off of one wall).

-- Tell the children t call out, "Ball!" to alert the other children that they will be bouncing a ball against the wall and then let them take turns throwing a small ball against a wall.
+- Tell the children t call out, "Ball!" to alert the other children that they will be bouncing a ball, and then let them take turns throwing a small ball against a wall.

 - Have the children call out "I call ball!" to alert the other children that they will try to catch the ball after it bounces against the wall.